dotnet-presentations/letslearn-dotnet-aspire/workshop/5-components.md

 ## Add Redis Component to App Host

-There are several types of caching that we could integrate into our application including:
+There are two types of caching that we could integrate into our application including:

-- Output caching: A configurable, extensible caching method for storing entire HTTP responses for future requests.
+- **Output caching**: A configurable, extensible caching method for storing entire HTTP responses for future requests.
-- Distributed caching: A cache shared by multiple app servers that allows you to cache specific pieces of data.
+- **Distributed caching**: A cache shared by multiple app servers that allows you to cache specific pieces of data.
 A distributed cache is typically maintained as an external service to the app servers that access it and can improve the performance and scalability of an ASP.NET Core app.

-We will integrate `Output caching` component to our app host.
+We will integrate the _Output caching_ component to our app host.
 This component will help us to cache the response of our API in Redis cache.

 To add the Redis component to our app host, we need to install the `Aspire.Hosting.Redis` NuGet package.
 This package provides the necessary components to configure the service in the App Host.
 Redis is provided through a container image in this workshop, and when we start the .NET Aspire App Host, it will automatically download the Redis container image and start the Redis server.